-Read the article of Sri Lanka vs South Africa 8th Match Hero Cup 1993 - Hero Cup five-nation one-day international tournament of the 8th match played between Sri Lanka and South Africa at Nehru Stadium, Guwahati in 19th November 1993.
+Read the highlights of Sri Lanka vs South Africa 8th Match Hero Cup 1993 - C.A.B.
+Jubilee Tournament Hero Cup five-nation one-day international tournament of the 8th match played between Sri Lanka and South Africa at Nehru Stadium, Guwahati on 19th November 1993.

 This modified article reference from : T. I. E, Author by : Paul Benjamin